jrminter/rpemepma/README.md

 do not have admin rights, make an ``Apps`` folder in your home folder and install there...

+2. Install the `git` version control software for your operating system from [here](https://git-scm.com/).
+It works well with RStudio (below).

-2. Install R-Studio from [here](https://www.rstudio.com/products/rstudio/download/preview/).
+3. Install R-Studio from [here](https://www.rstudio.com/products/rstudio/download/preview/).
 The preview releases are the most up-to-date versions.

-3. Install the `devtools` package and the dependencies
+4. Install the `devtools` package and the dependencies from the R terminal in RStudio.

 ```
 install.packages("devtools", dependencies=TRUE)